panosven/panosven.github.io/index.md

 </p>

 <p style="font-size: 1.05em; margin-top: 15px;">
-My main area of interest is in quantitative macroeconomics, with a special focus on monetary policy, macro-finance, and international economics.
-In my research, I develop general equilibrium models to examine how financial frictions, (household) heterogeneity, and digital currencies shape aggregate outcomes.
+My research interests lie in the area of quantitative macroeconomics, with a special focus on financial frictions, heterogeneity, and the role of capital flows.
 </p>

 <p style="font-size: 1.05em; margin-top: 15px;">